Skip to main content

 The AI risk register regulators actually expect

-TRAIGA gives every AI system a complete, auditable risk register entry — with automated risk scoring, control recommendations, disclosure generation, and board reporting built in.
-Satisfies TRAIGA, EU AI Act, and NIST AI RMF requirements out of the box.
+Risk Meridian gives every AI system a complete, auditable risk register entry — with automated risk scoring, control recommendations, disclosure generation, and board reporting built in.
+Supports your TRAIGA, EU AI Act, and NIST AI RMF compliance program.

 TRAIGA ReadyEU AI ActNIST AI RMFISO 42001Audit-Trail Included